years ago, Team Found Objects' Brandon Davis sat down

 Only combine identical Batteries.

-NEVER short circuit your batteries or cells
+NEVER short circuit your batteries or cells (a short

 cell's) own + to its own -).

-REALLY NEVER short circuit Li type batteries
+REALLY NEVER short circuit Li type batteries or

-MATCH your charger to your battery type
+MATCH your charger to your battery type (NiCad

 chargers will not work with Li)

 MATCH your charger setting to your battery